cbeauhilton/beauhilton.com/site/posts/pixel6screen.md

 After grabbing the Android build tools listed above and rebooting, the website found my phone and ran the calibration software without a hitch.
-It didn't seem to work prior to rebooting, and I'm a lazy cretin/wizened ol' wannabe sysadmin, so fancy a reboot to fix all of life's woes.
+The website didn't seem to work prior to rebooting, and I'm a lazy cretin/wizened ol' wannabe sysadmin, so fancy a reboot to fix all of life's woes.

+The phone does need at least one reboot to activate the calibration and enable the fingerprint reader, but the calibration software tells you that, no secret magic here.

 I don't recall if I used vivaldi-stable or google-chrome-stable to run udfps, but I think it was the prior